 Safeguarding and Child Protection

-You will explore safeguarding and child protection including the necessary skills, values and attributes to be a successful professional working with a range of children’s services.
-Building on your previous learning you will examine how to protect vulnerable children and young people from harm.
+This module will explore safeguarding and child protection including the necessary skills, values and attributes to be a successful professional working with a range of children’s services.

 Research as a Driver for Policy, Practice and Provision

-This module will respond to contemporary perspectives and issues affecting children, young people, families and communities.
+In line with the philosophy and aims of the programme, this module will respond to contemporary perspectives and issues affecting children, young people, families and communities.
 A strong commitment to inclusive values will be reinforced and will empower you to address issues of equality, disadvantage, diversity and social justice to optimise the life chances of children, young people and their families.
+In line with the learning, teaching and assessment strategy, the module will be interactive, engaging and challenging; designed to promote your independence and confidence to enable you to be an advocate for children, young people and families and an agent for change.
+The module is highly responsive to changes and developments, and will provide you with an in depth understanding of how issues may impact your work in your chosen field.

 Children and Young People’s Rights and Identity